 We ask our EPA to revoke the license of glyphosate immediately.

 Call Neil Andersen, EPA Pesticide Review Board Branch Manager (703) -308-8187

 We also understand that it is a big request to ask farmers to switch to organic regenerative farming.
 We respond that we have faith in our farmers.
 They are ingenious.
 Alternative methods are available, and we beseech them for the sake of their family, farmworkers, and public health to make that switch.
 We will celebrate and support those who do!

 Moms Across America is a 501c3 nonprofit whose motto is “Empowered Moms, Healthy Kids.”

 Correction Oct 11 2:25pm PT

-It was noted the typo 0.1 ppb should have been 0.1 ppm of glyphosate herbicides has been shown to destroy gut bacteria.
+It was noted the typo 0.1 ppb should have been 0.1 ppm of glyphosate herbicides that have been shown to destroy gut bacteria.

 The article was corrected to read:

-Studies have shown that only 0.1 ppm (100ppb) of glyphosate destroys beneficial gut bacteria, weakening the immune system, which can lead to a wide variety of health and neurological issues.
-Considering the standard American diet high wheat, sugar, oatmeal, soy, and corn, with levels of up to 6000 ppb or 1.67ppm have been detected, a child can easily exceed the 100 ppb if a glass of orange juice is added at 26 ppb.
+Studies have shown that only 0.1 ppm (100ppb) of glyphosate destroys beneficial gut bacteria, weakening the immune system, leading to a wide variety of health and neurological issues.
+Considering the standard American diet high wheat, sugar, oatmeal, soy, and corn, with levels of up to 6000 ppb or 1.67ppm have been detected, a child can easily exceed 100 ppb if a glass of orange juice is added at 26 ppb.